cardboard-iguana/cardboard-iguana.com/log/2021-11-02-tryhackme-complete-beginner.md

 ### Cron Jobs

 Remember the `locate` tool!
-It’s faster than `find` (assuming that it’s installed, and the database is up-to-date, and the file you’re looking for is accessible to `nobody`…).
+It's faster than `find` (assuming that it's installed, and the database is up-to-date, and the file you're looking for is accessible to `nobody`...).

 Also, the Bash reverse shell makes an appearance here!

 Remember that SUID Bash will drop privileges by default; execute with the `-p` option to avoid this.

-Okay, this is wild… It looks like the wildcard expansion (`*`) in Bash scripts doesn’t get pushed to the command, but is instead expanded in place.
+Okay, this is wild...
+It looks like the wildcard expansion (`*`) in Bash scripts doesn't get pushed to the command, but is instead expanded in place.
 This means that files named like command-line switches *will be interpreted as command line switches*.
 This can be used, for example, to exploit sloppy tar-based backup scripts.

 * [Exploiting Bash](../notes/exploiting-bash.md)
 * [tar (GTFOBins)](https://gtfobins.github.io/gtfobins/tar/)